Rivera unsure if Heinicke benching permanent

-Washington coach Ron Rivera benched Taylor Heinicke for Carson Wentz in the fourth quarter of Saturday' loss to San Francisco, but Rivera said he's not yet sure if that's a permanent move.
+Washington Commanders coach Ron Rivera benched Taylor Heinicke for Carson Wentz in the fourth quarter of Saturday's loss at the San Francisco 49ers, but Rivera said he isn't yet sure if that's a permanent move.
 Rivera said he'll name a starting quarterback early in the week.

-Wentz played the final two series for Washington in a 37-20 defeat, dropping the Commanders to 7-7-1.
+Wentz played the final two series in a 37-20 defeat that dropped the Commanders to 7-7-1.
 They remain in the seventh and final playoff spot.

-Rivera said he'd evaluate the situation, talk it over with his offensive coaches and then make a decision.
-Washington hosts Cleveland (6-9) Sunday.
+Rivera said he would evaluate the situation, talk it over with his offensive coaches and make a decision.
+Washington hosts the 6-9 Cleveland Browns next Sunday.

 Wentz completed 12 of 16 passes for 123 yards and a touchdown in two series of work.